sovrin-foundation/libsovtoken/doc/set_fees_process.md

 ### Putting your signature on a prepared request

+This step should be made by multiple trustees.

 * Open `indy-cli`
 * Load libsovtoken: `load-plugin library=libsovtoken.[so|dll] initializer=sovtoken_init`
 * Open your wallet: `wallet open <name_of_wallet> key=<wallet_encryption_key>`